- How to calculate the total cost of ownership for a car

 We've shown you how much the cost of owning a car can vary between states and what expenses you can expect in your home state.
 The good news is that you can control some of those costs.

-Unfortunately, there is no way to avoid taxes, higher gas prices and registration expenses, but there are ways to reduce some of the costs of owning a car.
+Unfortunately, there is no way to avoid taxes, higher gas prices or registration expenses, but there are ways to reduce some of the costs of owning a car.

 Shop around for car insurance

-Insurers rate risk differently, which can result in dramatically different rate quotes, so shopping around for car insurance is critical.
-Get quotes for the same coverage from multiple insurers (check rates with three to five different insurers) and see how much you can save.
+Insurers rate risk differently, resulting in dramatically different rate quotes, so shopping around for car insurance is critical.
+Get quotes from three to five different insurers for the same coverage and see how much you can save.

 Raise your deductible

-Always choose a deductible you can easily afford, and make sure you have money set aside to pay the deductible if you need to file a claim.
+Always choose a deductible you can easily afford, and make sure you have money set aside to pay the deductible if you need to file a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
+You can file a claim online, by phone, or in writing..

 Take advantage of car insurance discounts